physrisk/website-source/articles/2015/v-gontis-world-faces-an-explosion-of-financial-bubble-unprepared-again.md

-Though the media is still looks pretty quiet and broadcasts opinions considering the financial information as ordinary correction of markets, our duty is to warn that, probably, there are the first sounds of global bubble explosion and we have to be ready for the worst (see [Telepgrah's article on possible global market crash](https://www.telegraph.co.uk/finance/11805523/Doomsday-clock-for-global-market-crash-strikes-one-minute-to-midnight-as-central-banks-lose-control.html)).
+Though the media is still looks pretty quiet and broadcasts opinions considering the financial information as ordinary correction of markets, our duty is to warn that, probably, there are the first sounds of global bubble explosion and we have to be ready for the worst (see [Telegraph's article on possible global market crash](https://www.telegraph.co.uk/finance/11805523/Doomsday-clock-for-global-market-crash-strikes-one-minute-to-midnight-as-central-banks-lose-control.html)).
 One can find more opinions of financial analysts looking at the various